Facebook Pixel How Can I Move My Funds From One 529 Plan to Another Without Incurring Taxes?

 1. You are permitted only one rollover to another 529 plan per twelve-month period for the same beneficiary.

-*Please note that transfers between siblings are not considered rollovers, so moving around within an existing 529 plan does not affect your ability to pursue a rollover.
+Note that transfers between siblings are not considered rollovers, so moving around within an existing 529 plan does not affect your ability to pursue a rollover.
+You can change the designated beneficiary of an existing 529 plan, provided that the new or updated beneficiary is a family member of the old or previous beneficiary.

 According to IRS Publication 970, Tax Benefits on Education, a member of the family of a 529 plan beneficiary includes the beneficiary’s: